gifitsp/taf/README.md

 * The delay for a simple application could be less 10us.

 ## Before Compilation
-* Chech your hardware to make sure that AVX2 or AVX512F is supported.
+* Check your hardware to make sure that AVX2 or AVX512F is supported.
 * Your compiler must support C++17 and x64
 * TBB libs located in taf/libs/tbb/bin/